 How many first aid personnel are required?
-24 Are you meeting your statutory minimum requ o Designated Appointed Person (AP charge of First aid arrangements - Fi ordinator to take Yes o Schools can fall in either low or me categories (depending on the activit school): Low - for 25-50 employees - 1 Emerg Aider (EFAW) and Medium - for mor employees - 1 First Aid at Work (FAW) - FA training only covers adults unles made course. e than 50 - note this o EYFS (where applicable) - 1 Paediat First Aider ric trained Yes o If you have pupils that haven't ye puberty, you will need to ensure yo sufficient number of staff trained in first aid (EPFA) ou have a o There should be enough staff to pro- for absence, and for trips and visits must be available at all times that ch cared for on or off the premises and of First aid must cover visitors, volunt work experience placements. .
-First aid ildren are n outings.
+24 Are you meeting your statutory minimum requirements? o Designated Appointed Person (AP) to take charge of First aid arrangements - First Aid Co- ordinator Yes Schools can fall in either low or medium risk categories (depending on the activities at the school): Yes Low - for 25-50 employees - 1 Emergency First Aider (EFAW) and Medium - for more than 50 employees - 1 First Aid at Work (FAW) - note this FA training only covers adults unless a tailor made course.
+Low EYFS (where applicable) - 1 Paediatric trained First Aider Yes If you have pupils that haven't yet reached puberty, you will need to ensure you have a sufficient number of staff trained in Paediatric first aid (EPFA) There should be enough staff to provide cover for absence, and for trips and visits.
+First aid must be available at all times that children are cared for on or off the premises and on outings.
+First aid must cover visitors, volunteers, and work experience placements.
+Yes